yardnsm/.config/README.md

 ## Order and hierarchy
 Everything in this repo is built around topical areas.
 Each 'topic' has its own directory.
-In each topic's directory there may be a file called `main.sh`, which is used as an installer.
+In each topic's directory there may be a file called `main.sh`, which is the main topic's installer.
 There also may be sub-directories like `scripts` (some `.sh` scripts used for installing), `shell` (some `.zsh` files like functions and aliases), `symlinks` (includes files to symlink to the home directory) and `copies` (guess whats in there).

 ## TO-DO: